Spectrolab

 Spectrolab is a manufacturer of space solar cells and panels headquartered in Sylmar, California.
 It is a subsidiary of The Boeing Company, and part of Boeing Defense, Space & Security.
 Spectrolab was founded in 1956 by Alfred E. Mann, a billionaire American entrepreneur and philanthropist.
 Spectrolab was originally a division of Textron.
 Spectrolab was acquired by Hughes Aircraft Company in 1975 and became a subsidiary of Hughes until its sale to Boeing in 2000.

 The company states its "NeXt Triple Junction" high efficiency solar cells have a minimum average efficiency of 29.5% to AIAA-2005-111 and AIAA-2005-112 requirements.
 In 2006 testing at the National Renewable Energy Laboratory demonstrated an efficiency of 40.7% using triple-junction solar cells developed by Spectrolab under concentration.

 In 2013, testing at the National Renewable Energy Laboratory demonstrated an efficiency of 38.7% without concentration, a new world record at the time.

 Spectrolab claims to have manufactured over 4 million space qualified multi-junction solar cells or solar panels to the industry as of 2013.

-Spectrolab has recently geared its highly efficient space solar cell technology for terrestrial purposes with great success using concentrators.
-Spectrolab's terrestrial concentrating cell boasts greater than 30% AM1.5D min. avg. efficiency from 200 to 400 Suns concentration in production.
+Spectrolab has recently geared its space solar cell technology for terrestrial purposes using concentrators.
+Spectrolab's terrestrial concentrating cell shows greater than 30% AM1.5D min. avg. efficiency from 200 to 400 Suns concentration in production.